 Bill Clinton - Our 42nd President

 The 42nd President of the United States, Bill Clinton served from 1993-2001 and presided over one of the longest periods of economic growth in American History, leaving office with the highest approval rating of any President since World War II.
 Before becoming President, Clinton served as Governor of Arkansas from 1978-1992 before launching his successful run for the White House.
 Since leaving Office, Clinton has served as the Chairman of the Clinton Global Initiative, an organization devoted to forging "solutions to the world’s most pressing challenge."
-While Bill has largely stayed out of politics since leaving office, taking a back seat to his wife, Hilary Clinton, he continues to offer support to Democratic candidates each election cycle, including President Barack Obama.
+While Bill has largely stayed out of politics since leaving office, taking a back seat to his wife, Hilary Clinton, he continues to offer support to Democratic candidates each election cycle, including President Barack Obama and many of the 2020 Democratic Presidential candidates.
 This hub will look at the political views of former President Clinton, including those expressed during his time as President and in the years since, so readers can judge what he really thinks about the key political issues of our time.

 Bill Clinton's Political Views

 1. Health Care:As President, Clinton unsuccessfully tried to pass a health care reform bill during his first term in office.
 The bill, which would have provided health care to all Americans, including the currently uninsured, was voted down by a Democratically controlled Congress because of worries about the costs of the legislation and the effect it would have on small businesses.
 Since leaving office, Clinton has expressed strong support for the Health care reform bill passed by Congress and signed by President Obama, stating in 2009: "I'm telling you no matter how low they drive support for this with misinformation, the minute the president signs a health care reform bill his approval will go up.
 Secondly, within a year, when all those bad things they say will happen don't happen, and all the good things happen, approval will explode."